TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 **Marker Data** allows you to select different fonts for the label appearance.

 !!!info Info
-By design, we have restricted the choice of Typeface selection.
-We believe the provided Typeface selection would be more than adequate for burn-ins.
-Furthermore, these fonts are build-in feature of macOS.
+Deliberately, we have constrained the options for Typeface selection.
+We posit that the available Typeface choices are sufficiently comprehensive for burn-in purposes.
+Additionally, these fonts are integral components of the macOS system.
 !!!

 Select your desired Typeface.